ADVICE FOR FIRST TIME AUTHORS & ILLUSTRATORS

-Every year I get many inquiries from kind folks asking me to illustrate a story they have written.
+Every year I get inquiries from kind folks asking me to illustrate a story they have written.
 I am honored and touched by these inquiries.
-Illustrating is what I LOVE to do, and I am privelaged to be in a field where I can create artwork for a living.
-But there's a lot more to getting a book published than meets the eye, and while I enjoy answering the many emails I receive, it can be a time-consuming process.
-Therfore I thought it would be helpful to set up an Advice & FAQ page to help first-time authors navigate the often confusing (and tedious) road to getting published.
+Illustrating is what I LOVE to do, and I am privileged to be in a field where I can create artwork for a living.
+But there's a lot more to getting a book published than meets the eye.
+Therefore I thought it would be helpful to set up an Advice & FAQ page to help first-time authors navigate the often confusing (and tedious) road to getting published.
 These are actual questions I have received from nice folks looking to publish.
-I strongly encourage you to read this page if you are an unpublished author looking for an illustator, but also to please do some further research on the internet.
+I strongly encourage you to read this page if you are an unpublished author looking for an illustrator.
+I also strongly encourage you to do further research on the internet.
 I have provided a couple of links at the bottom to get you started.
 I am by no means an expert on all there is to know about the publishing industry, but perhaps this will help you on your journey to becoming an author.

 Q. I've written a story, can you illustrate it for me?

 A. Im sorry to say, the short answer is no - but I have a very good reason for this.
-I always recommend to serious, first-time authors that they send their manuscripts directly to the professional publishing houses for consideration.
-If you do send your manuscript to a publishing house, you will NOT need an illustrator.
-Let me repeat that: YOU DO NOT NEED AN ILLUSTRATOR.
-Should a publisher decide to buy your story, THEY will supply the illustrator.
-You will not be involved in the process in choosing the illustrator (and you will most likely have very little contact with the illustrator if they decide to publish your book.)
-Unless you are a writer who is also an illustrator (like me), you will NOT NEED to supply any illustrations or sketches to a professional publisher when submitting you manuscript.
-Do not waste your money paying an illustrator to create artwork for you, as it will most likely (99.9% of the time) be rejected by the publisher.
-Concentrate on polishing your maniscript and your query letter and leave the rest to the publisher.
+I always recommend to serious, first-time authors that they send their manuscripts directly to professional publishing houses for consideration without illustrations.
+If you send your manuscript to a publishing house, you will NOT need to hire your own illustrator, and here is why.
+First and foremost, publishing houses have their own stable of illustrators who have been meticulously hand-chosen by the publishing house.
+These illustrators are managed by an art director.
+The art director is a professional who oversees the artwork from cover to cover.
+They know the trends of the market, and have most likely has been in the business for a long time.
+They know what they are doing.
+Should a publisher decide to publish your manuscript THEY will supply the illustrator for your book.
+Do not waste your money paying an illustrator to create artwork for you that will most likely (99.9% of the time) be rejected by the publisher.
+Concentrate on polishing your manuscript, and your query letter, and leave the rest to the professionals.

 Q. I am planning on self-publishing a children's book, can you illustrate it for me?

 A. Again, the short answer is no. Here's the longer answer: I only work with established publishing houses, editors and art directors.
-Illustrating a book is time consuming work that can take months to complete (6-12 months, depending on the book).
-The guidance of a professional art director (and/or editor) is ESSENTIAL to creating a beautiful, polished, finished product.
+Illustrating a book is time-consuming work that can take months to complete (6-12 months, depending on the book).
+The guidance of a professional art director (and/or editor) is ESSENTIAL to creating a beautiful, polished, marketable finished product.
 Art directors spend many years in the industry honing their skills, and learning what makes a picture book successful.
-They know when to trust the illustrator to make artistic design decisions regarding layouts.
-They know when to veto a design decision.
+They know when to trust the illustrator to make artistic design decisions, and when to step in.
 They play buffer between the author and illustrator.
-They manage what is often a complicated, tedious, and long-term process of getting a book to print -from start to finish.
-I prefer to leave all of the 'managing' in the hands of the professionals, this way I can confidently concentrate on my job as an illustrator.
+They manage what is often a complicated, tedious, and long process of getting a book to print from start to finish.
+I prefer to leave all of the 'managing' in the hands of professionals, this way I can confidently concentrate on my job as an illustrator.

 Q. Can you send my manuscript to the publishers you have contact with?

 A. Again, I'm sorry, but I cannot.
-While I do have a direct line of contact with some publishers, I do not have any special "ins" to getting anyone, including myself, published.
-In fact, 99.9% of my manuscripts are rejected by publishers, including the publishers I have already worked for.
+While I do have a direct line of contact with some publishers, I do not have any special "ins" (including myself) to getting anyone published.
+In fact, 99.9% of my manuscripts are rejected by publishers, including the publishers I have already worked with.
 It's an extremely competitive business, and the reality is most people who submit work will get rejected - including established authors.